Murat Bardakçı

-Murat Gökhan Bardakçı (born 25 December 1955) is a Turkish journalist working on Ottoman history and Turkish music history.
-He is also a columnist for Habertürk newspaper.
+Murat Gökhan Bardakçı (born 25 December 1955) is a Turkish journalist working on Ottoman history and the history of music in Turkey.
+He was also a columnist for Habertürk until it ceased publication in 2018.
+That year, President Recep Tayyip Erdoğan appointed him to the Presidential Board of Culture and Arts Policies, which was established following the 2018 Turkish general election.

 Biography

 Bardakçı was born in 1955 in Istanbul.
-An economist by training, he was trained in Turkish classical music by some of the most-reputed contemporary masters, in tambur and singing at first, with his primary interests directed more towards theory and musical history later.
-He published several researches on musical history (notably the biographies of the composers Abd al-Qadir Maraghi and Refik Fersan) and with the start of a journalistic career in Hürriyet, expanded the scope of his writings on Ottoman and general Islamic history, with marked emphasis on the 19th and the early-20th centuries.
-Two of his books on the end of the Ottoman dynasty, "Son Osmanlılar" (The Last Ottomans) and Şahbaba (literally, The Emperor-father), a biography of Mehmed VI Vahideddin, became best-sellers in Turkey, the former also having been carried over to the screen in the form a TV serial.
+An economist by training, he studied Turkish classical music, including the tambur and singing, under some of Turkey's most-reputed contemporary masters, only to take an interest in music theory and music history later.
+He published several papers on music history (notably the biographies of the composers Abd al-Qadir Maraghi and Refik Fersan).
+He then launched into a career in journalism at the newspaper Hürriyet, and expanded the scope of his writing on Ottoman and general Islamic history, with marked emphasis on the 19th and the early-20th centuries.
+Two of his books on the fall of the Ottoman dynasty, "Son Osmanlılar" (The Last Ottomans) and Şahbaba (The Emperor-father), a biography of Mehmed VI Vahideddin, became best-sellers in Turkey--the former also having been carried over to the screen in the form a TV serial.

 He married Ayşegül Manav in 2009.

-Since 2008 he has co-hosted the history programme "Tarihin Arka Odası" (The Backroom of History) and its successor "Tarihin İzinde" (On the Track of History) with historian Erhan Afyoncu and several others, including Turkish art historian Nurhan Atasoy, on Haberturk TV.
+Since 2008 he has co-hosted the history program "Tarihin Arka Odası" (The Backroom of History) and its successor "Tarihin İzinde" (On the Track of History) with historian Erhan Afyoncu and others, including Turkish art historian Nurhan Atasoy, on Haberturk TV.

-He knows Arabic, English, French, Persian and Ottoman Turkish.
+In addition to his native Turkish, he also knows Arabic, English, French, Persian and Ottoman Turkish.

 Talat Pasha's Black Book

-Murat Bardakçı is the editor of the Black Book, Ottoman Minister of Interior Talat Pasha's recording of relocations of Turkish-Muslim and Armenian Christian Ottoman citizens in World War I conditions.
-Published by Bardakçı for the first time in 2005, they were handed over to him by Talat Pasha's widow, Hayriye Talat Bafralı, along with a batch of other documents comprising letters he had sent her and telegrammes exchanged between Committee of Union and Progress members.
-In April 2006, Bardakçı re-edited the black book in full, adding parts that were missing in the first publication.
-The 1915-1916 resettlements cited in Talat Pasha Black Book of 702,905 Turks from regions under threat of occupation by Russian forces and of 924,158 Armenians in accordance with 27 May 1915 Tehcir Law.
+Murat Bardakçı is the editor of The Remaining Documents of Talaat Pasha, known as the Black Book.
+This is a collection of the Ottoman Minister of the Interior Talaat Pasha recording of relocations of Ottoman Turks and Armenian people during World War I. Published by Bardakçı for the first time in 2005, they were handed over to him by Talat Pasha's widow, Hayriye Talat Bafralı, along with a batch of other documents comprising letters he had sent her and telegrammes exchanged between Committee of Union and Progress members.
+The Hürriyet reported at the time of its publishing that it exposed the Armenian Genocide.

+In response, Bardakçı clarified his position was Armenian genocide denial; he re-edited the work and republished it a year later, adding in the 1915-1916 resettlements of 702,905 Turks from regions under threat of occupation by the Russian Empire as well as 924,158 Armenians, in accordance with the 27 May 1915 Temporary Law of Deportation.
+He argued that this demonstrated no genocide had happened, because Turks were also relocated.